 They say a good security architecture should never trust any server, code or user it interacts with, including Dashlane’s servers, yet trusting their servers and code is exactly what they’re doing here.

-This feature goes against their own security principles.
+The design of the Password Changer goes against their own security principles.
 Tweet this

 My suggestion is they simply remove this feature while they work on creating a version that works entirely locally.
 However, I do wonder if it’s even relevant to keep such a feature because its only real purpose is to cause a “wow-effect”.
 It is indeed not that useful, given there are only two reasons to change a password: